t0b14/Effect-of-hyper-parameters/README.md

 ## Introduction

-Project code for the RNN.
+Project code for "Effect of common Hyperparameters on Structure of Functional Modules in Recurrent Neural Networks".

 ## Installation